sansin5982/Statistics-with-R/Chapter-1-Introduction.md

 data from a sample.
 Both branches of statistics are important in data analysis and interpretation, and they complement each other in providing a comprehensive understanding of the data.

+## Sample and population

+Sample and population are two terms used in statistics to refer to groups of individuals or objects.

+A population is the entire group of individuals or objects that we want to study or make inferences about.
+It is a well-defined group that exhibits certain characteristics of interest to the researcher.
+For example, the population of interest might be all college students in a particular country or all employees working in a particular company.

+A sample, on the other hand, is a subset of the population that is selected for study or analysis.
+The sample is selected in a way that it is representative of the population and allows us to make inferences about the population.
+For example, if the population of interest is all college students in a particular country, a sample might be a randomly selected group of 100 college students from different colleges across the country.

+The main difference between population and sample is that the population includes all the individuals or objects of interest, whereas the sample includes only a subset of the population.
+In most cases, it is not feasible or practical to collect data from the entire population, so we select a sample that is representative of the population and use statistical methods to make inferences about the population based on the sample data.

+It is important to ensure that the sample is representative of the population in order to make valid inferences.
+The process of selecting a representative sample is called sampling, and it is a crucial step in the research process.